Woweeza/Linus_BlueStampPortfolio/index.md

 ## Challenges Faced

 My biggest challenge was with the Arduino software itself.
 The Arduino software wasn't working on my computer so all the code started bugging in bizarre ways.
-I spent 3 hours just trying a bunch of different stuff.
-But in the end, all I had to do was delete Arduino and reinstall it.
+I spent 3 hours troubleshooting it.
+But ultimately, I decided to start over and discovered that reinstalling Arduino was the solution.

 ## Next Steps